Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 2021

-What was studied: A patient with SETD5 Syndrome presented with multiple vertebral fractures and significantly below-average bone mineral density for their age.
-The authors reviewed existing SETD5 literature to assess how often bone-related features had been documented.
+A patient with SETD5 Syndrome came in with multiple vertebral fractures and significantly below-average bone mineral density for their age.
+The authors looked back at existing SETD5 literature to see how often bone-related findings had been documented before.

 • This is the first published paper formally linking SETD5 to bone fragility.